harvard-dce/paella-matterhorn/README.md

 - If it exists, it clears a cookie named `done_url` in order to prevent certain authentication problems.
 I forget specifically which, but Naomi Maekawa will probably remember if you ask her.

-- Runs the [DCE player-router](https://github.com/harvard-dce/player-router) in order to process the URL and respond to seek requests that are the result of URL changes from either the user or a parent window.
+- Runs the included `player-router` module in order to process the URL and respond to seek requests that are the result of URL changes from either the user or a parent window.

 ============================
 The following are the original UPV Paella Player README